jgshurts/pitchpipe/README.md

 Octave Mandolin, but it's easy to add new instruments, and to remove those already here.

 * Instrument configuration is in the constructor of class App, located near the bottom of index.js.
-The `instrumentData` map correlates instrument names with sets of notes.
+The `instrumentData` map correlates instrument names with instrument data objects.
 You may add new  entries to this map, or remove existing entries, as your heart desires.

+* The instrument data object for each instrument contains two properties:
+   * `samplesUrl`: the name of a directory within public/samples/ in this code base, where the sample files for this instrument exist.
+Note that currently only .mp3 files are supported.
+   * `notes`: an array of octave-specific notes that are to appear on the keyboard when this instrument is rendered.
+If `samplesUrl` is anything other than 'default', the app will look for MP3 files in the given directory name, and will assume that there is one file for each note in the `notes` array.
+If you don't have samples for an instrument, specify 'default' as the samplesUrl, and you'll get guitar sounds for that instrument.

 * Note that just below the building of the `instrumentData` map, you'll see the following:
 `this.state = {instruments: instrumentData, selectedInstrument: "Guitar"};`